Gabriella439/post-rfc/voice-feminization.md

 ### Keep learning new things

-I've said this already, but it's important to keep experimenting with new things for another reason: the more tricks you learn to feminize your voice the less you will strain your voice.
+I've mentioned this already, but it's important to keep experimenting with new things for another reason: the more tricks you learn to feminize your voice the less you will strain your voice.